edubart/deb-packages/README.md

 - Ubuntu 24.04 LTS (Noble) - Guest
 - Alpine Linux 3.21 - Host and Guest

-Debian/Ubuntu packages are available in [/debian] subdirectory.
+Debian/Ubuntu packages are available in [debian](debian) subdirectory.
-Alpine packages are available in [/alpine] subdirectory.
+Alpine packages are available in [alpine](alpine) subdirectory.

 You can find instructions on the sub directories.